ItsVJp/Penpencil_Keys/README.md

 # Repo Name

-This repository contains the source code for PenPencil, a Python application for getting video keys from Penpencil server .
+This repository contains the source code for PenPencil(ex:-PW), a Python application for getting video keys from Penpencil server .

 ## Setup